stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 1) A Kernel must have at least one argument that is a field, field vector, or operator.
-This rule reflects the fact that a Kernel operates on some sub-set of the whole domain (e.g. a cell column) and is therefore designed to be called from within a loop that iterates over those sub-sets of the domain.
-It must therefore have an argument that exists throughout the domain.
+This rule reflects the fact that a Kernel operates on some subset of the whole domain (e.g. a cell-column) and is therefore designed to be called from within a loop that iterates over those subsets of the domain.
+This then only makes sense if the kernel has one or more arguments that are not invariant over the domain.

 2) The continuity of the iteration space of the Kernel is determined from the function space of the modified argument (see Section